If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 Although graffiti is technically vandalism, it has become a unique feature of the New York streets and people come from far and wide to appreciate these great and original pieces or art.

-If you are a keen photographer or art enthusiast, then time spent seeking out these amazing pieces of street art would definitely be one for the New York bucket list.
+If you are a keen photographer or art enthusiast, then time spent seeking out these amazing pieces of street art would definitely be one for the NYC bucket list.

 20. Try New York Food